Sarang Deo: What are your thoughts on the current global and domestic pharmaceutical markets? Where do you see opportunities and challenges?

 When anyone thought of innovation in pharma, they had a simplistic vision of new chemical entities (NCEs).
 At Dr Reddy’s Laboratories (DRL), how do you think of innovation beyond that holy grail of NCEs?
 How has that perspective shaped your strategy?

 If you look at our classic generics business, we can introduce innovation in multiple areas.
 But where does it make a meaningful difference to the business?
 That is what I focus on.
 There are several possible areas of innovation.

-One aspect of innovation is science and technology — to develop difficult to make, complex generics.
+One aspect of innovation is science and technology– to develop difficult to make, complex generics.
 The second use of innovation is to drive cost leadership.
-Even the basic chemistry that we employ today are very old.
+Even the basic chemistry that we employ today is very old.
 For example, organic chemistry was based on a classic round-bottom flask where you mix the reagents, heat them or cool them.
-That process is undergoing dramatic change to micro-reactors, process intensification, etc. So, there are a whole array of tools available to the scientist today.
-But how do you use them to improve your efficiency?
+That process is undergoing dramatic change to micro-reactors, process intensification etc. So, there is a whole array of tools available to the scientist today.
+But how can these tools improve efficiency?
 The speed of development is another aspect to consider.

 The third area I would like to highlight is not just supplying pills to the patient but adding a layer of digitally-enabled services to improve drug delivery and compliance and also to measure effectiveness better.

-There are a whole lot of other services that can be layered on to products.
+There are many other services that can be layered on to products.
 That is another set of innovations possible.
 Then the whole delivery chain will be disrupted.
-Now it is still under the control of retail pharmacy shops but over the long term, it will go the way of everything else — delivery at home, digital ordering, digital tracking — all of that will disrupt the supply chain.
+Now it is still under the control of retail pharmacy shops but over the long term, it will go the way of everything else– delivery at home, digital ordering, digital tracking– all of that will disrupt the supply chain.